 The truth began to be revealed on January 12, 2016, when Anthem publicly threatened to terminate its relationship with Express Scripts unless the Company would renegotiate its agreement with Anthem to deliver more than $3 billion in annual savings to Anthem.
 Then, on March 21, 2016, Anthem sued Express Scripts alleging that the Company breached its contract with Anthem by failing to negotiate drug pricing terms in good faith.
 The lawsuit revealed a conflict between Express Scripts and Anthem dating back to at least February 2015, including allegations that Express Scripts was experiencing severe operational problems that interfered with its ability to adequately serve Anthem and exposed Anthem to increased regulatory scrutiny.
 More importantly, investors learned that Anthem would almost certainly either renegotiate its contract to pay billions of dollars less to Express Scripts, or worse, seek to engage a competing PBM resulting in the complete loss of Anthem's business.
 These disclosures caused a material decline in the price of Express Scripts stock.

 On July 27, 2016, the Court issued an Order consolidating related actions, appointing Lead Plaintiff, and approving Lead Counsel.
-Lead Plaintiff filed an amended complaint on October 14.
+Lead Plaintiff filed an amended Complaint on October 14.
+Defendants filed a motion to dismiss the amended Complaint on December 7.

 On August 1, 2017, the Court issued an Order granting Defendants' motion to dismiss.
-Plaintiffs were given leave to amend their complaint.
+Plaintiffs were given leave to amend their Complaint.
+On August 30, Plaintiffs filed a second amended Complaint.
+Defendants filed a motion to dismiss the second amended Complaint on November 20.
+On May 22, 2018, the Court issued an Order granting Defendants' motion to dismiss, closing this case.